nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

     ..
 Note:: Above kernel arguments are consumed by the another env file which include in deployment command `/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`

     ..
-Note:: We also can set GpgCheck to "no" in environment files if user want to disable GPG Check while installating packages on AVRS Node deployment.
+Note:: You also can set GpgCheck to "no" in environment files if user want to disable GPG Check while installating packages on AVRS Node deployment.